kevinmcaleer/pico_drone/docs/epic-flight-computer.md

 ---

-This epic will be broken down into features and user stories in subsequent documentation.
+This epic has been broken down into features and user stories, most of which are now complete and closed.
+See README and GitHub issues for current status.